 This article explains the role of props in a rugby match and the differences between the two types.

-We have a separate article on props in sevens rugby.
+We have separate articles on props in sevens rugby and props in rugby league.
 This article is about the fifteen-player sport.
 So, let’s start with the most basic question…